jennguyen1/nhuyhoa/_posts/2016-01-23-Survival-Analysis.md

 ## Proportional Hazards Assumption

-When modeling the Cox proportional hazard model, there is an assumption of proportional hazards.
+The Cox proportional hazard model has an assumption of proportional hazards.
 In other words, the hazard for any individual is a fixed proportion of the hazard for any other individual.
 This assumption may be evaluated in several ways

 * Graph $$\log(\hat{\Lambda}(t))$$ vs. $$t$$ for each group, the assumption is satisfed if the shapes of the curves are similar and the separation between curves remain proportional across analysis time (parallel curves).
 * Test for a non-zero slope in a GLM regresion of the scaled Schoenfeld residuals on functions of time.
 A non-zero slope violates the proportional hazard assumption